by Cassidy Kearney

 Preparation is Key

 A year later, Dounia and I left from the Jacksonville airport just days after my 20th birthday.
-The previous week with my parents had been a lot of bickering about what to pack, how much to pack, and constant lectures of me hiding my euros in a money belt since I wouldn’t really be using a credit card.
-A money belt is basically a really thin fanny pack that you’re supposed to wear around your waist “at all times, no matter what.
-There are gypsies over there.”
-Nonetheless, we were sent off.
+The previous week with my parents had been a lot of bickering about what to pack, how much to pack, and constant lectures reminding me to hide my bills in a money belt since I wouldn’t really be using a credit card.
+A money belt is basically a really thin fanny pack that you’re supposed to wear around your waist “at all times, no matter what.”
+Nonetheless, we set off, ready to begin our European tour.

 The Dreaded Overnight Flight

-EF had told us that we’d be arriving in the middle of the day in London, England, so we should try to get some sleep on the plane so we wouldn’t be jetlagged.
+EF had told us that we’d be arriving in the middle of the day in London, England.
+They emphasized trying to get some sleep on the plane so we wouldn’t be jetlagged.
 I had never had a more uncomfortable night’s sleep.
 Dounia and I had a two-person section to ourselves, and we tried everything from laying across one another to sleeping in one another’s lap.
 Sleep remained elusive.
 We kept peeking back at the girl and boy behind us who had drool coming out of their mouths with envy.

 When we landed, I made sure to turn off all my phone’s services.
 My parents hadn’t paid for overseas phone service, so to avoid extra charges, my phone went on a strict Wi-Fi-only diet.
 We collected ourselves and wandered slowly around the massive airport, unsure of where to go or what to do.
 We eventually found ourselves in front of the driver that EF had hired to ferry us to our hotel room.
 Both of us, although exhausted, sat with our faces plastered to the car windows as we watched London’s skyscrapers peel past us.

 The driver dropped us off at the hotel (after I had to go digging around in my suitcase for that damn money belt to tip this poor man), and we met our trip advisor, Nico Anatolitis.
-He took our bags, telling us the rooms weren’t ready yet, and we should go explore, but to be back by no later than 4:00 PM.
-We had about three hours to kill.
+He took our bags, telling us the rooms weren’t ready yet.
+He told us to go out and explore and be back by no later than 4:00 PM.
+That left us with about three hours to kill.

 Even though we were in an English-speaking country, it was still hard to understand the locals through their accents.
 In high school, I had watched a lot of BBC’s hits and thought I’d be prepared for the difference in accent.
 TV had disappointed me.
-I might as well have been in China.
-I looked at everyone we met as if they had three heads during the European tour.
+I might as well have been in Turkey.
+I looked at everyone we met as if they had three heads.
 Dounia and I followed a pair of cousins from our program like flies to sticky-paper as we explored the Thames.
 All of us were clueless and exhausted as we flowed thoughtlessly around London, unaware of anything except how different it was.

-In my next post, I’ll talk about my London adventures (which includes Dounia and I getting lost – totally my fault), and the beginning days of my month-long European tour.
+In my next post, I’ll talk about my London adventures (which includes Dounia and I getting lost – totally my fault), and the rest of the beginning days of my month-long European tour.